Sue Ryder Neurological Care Centre The Chantry

 We offer a huge range of support, from long-term residential care in one of our specialist neurological care centres, to supporting people to live independently in their own homes.

-Our expert care team includes nurses, physiotherapists, occupational therapists and healthcare assistants.
+Our expert care team includes Sue Ryder Nurses, physiotherapists, occupational therapists and healthcare assistants.
 We can help with everything from easing physical symptoms to coming to terms with feelings.

 By focusing on health, wellbeing and what each person can do, not what they can’t, we support people to live their lives as fully as possible.